SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 ### Team branches

 The following team branches exist.
-Except for `master`, all branches not mentioned here are to be considered feature branches.
+Except for `master`, all branches not mentioned here are to be considered (short-lived) feature branches.

 - `gui`: Contains everything with a graphical user interface, most notably the debugger and the graphical Rail editor.